grippenet/participant-webapp/README.md

 # web-client
-The web-interface for the participants of the Infectieradar Belgium survey platform
+The web-interface for the participants of the Influenzanet platform

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).